ROOPASARAGEORGE/Edubridge/Assignments/README.md

-This folder contains assignments of the programming languages learned during the course.
+This folder contains assignments using basic commands of languanges learned during the course.
+It also covers the solved questions of Hackerrank as well.